 We have created an agenda with the important dates in the Events Calendar Malaga 2022 at the request of our customers who like to plan their next trip to the Costa del Sol taking into account the dates of these events.

 Events in Malaga 2022

-In addition to the major events throughout the year there are many more events that do not have an exact date but rather are subject to be cyclic or depend on other important dates such as the variable date of Easter.
+In addition to the major events throughout the year there are many more events that do not have an exact date.
+Instaed they are rather cyclic or depend on other important dates such as the variable date of Easter.
 Other dates have been taken with reference to previous years.
 But at least on a large scale you can get an idea!

 January in Malaga

 Cavalcades of the Three Wise Men in all the municipalities of the Costa del Sol, 5th January

 Almond Tree Day in Guaro – Sierra de la Nieves, end of January

 Come and see the spectacular almond trees in blossom.
 There are also several free guided tours and afterwards enjoy a popular tasting in the village square.